RavenAtCldCvr/dev-forge/README.md

 3. Remove unused files and folders provisioned by the template

 ## Developing
-This project has dependencies that should not be replaced without discussion.
+This project has dependencies that should not be replaced before a discussion is concluded.

 ### Package Managers
 The following package managers should be prioritized: